 More Sussex Walks and Sightseeing

-One the most famous Sussex sights is Seven Sisters Country Park.
-Read about how to get there and what to see and do here.
+One the most famous Sussex sights are the cliffs and beach at Birling Gap.
+Read more about how to get there and what to see and do at Seven Sisters Country Park.

 Eastbourne Trails and Coastal walks will show how much Eastbourne has to offer.
 Apparently it’s one of the sunniest towns in the UK.